ChrisVN123/02476_mlops_exam/reports/README.md

 >
 > Answer:

---- Group member 1 used 14 kr, group member 2 used, group member 3 used, which was mostly spend on the compute engine which was mainly used for persistent disk storage.
+--- Group member 1 used 18 kr, group member 2 used 10 kr, group member 3 used 4 kr, which was mostly spend on the compute engine which was mainly used for persistent disk storage.
 In general working in the cloud obviously offers huge benefits when having to scale, but it does take some time to get used to working in the cloud.
 However, it wasn't as difficult as it could have been expected.
-The most challenging part was getting the docker file up and running for the API and setting up dvc push and pull in a way that allowed for easy tracking of the data and model used ---
+The most challenging part was getting the docker file up and running for the API and setting up dvc push and pull in a way that allowed for easy tracking of the data and model used.
+Another big challenge in building docker images with GCP was syntax in the configuration file for google to understand the correct steps for retrieving and loading data and building docker images.---

 ### Question 28